 Conclusion

-In conclusion, EBITDA is a vital financial metric that provides insights into a company’s operational performance and profitability.
+In conclusion, EBITDA’s a vital financial metric that provides insights into a company’s operational performance and profitability.
 By focusing on earnings generated from core business activities, EBITDA allows for more straightforward comparisons across companies and industries.
-However, it is essential to recognize its limitations and consider it alongside other financial metrics to gain a comprehensive understanding of a company’s financial health.
-Whether used in financial analysis, valuation, or performance assessment, EBITDA remains a critical tool for investors and analysts alike.
+However, it’s essential to recognize its limitations and consider it alongside other financial metrics to gain a comprehensive understanding of a company’s financial health.